-Issues to Consider Impact on First Aid Provision Notes should be taken into account, along with pa and may require different levels of first aid pr Are the hazards low level, such as those found in offices?
+Issues to Consider Impact on First Aid Provision Notes should be taken into account, along with pa nd may require different levels of first aid pr - Are the hazards low level, such as those found in offices?
 The minimum provision is: An appointed person to take charge of first aid arrangements; A suitable first aid box.
 Are there higher-level hazards such as dangerous machinery, hazardous substances, or work involving confined spaces?
 Consider: Providing first-aiders; Additional training for first-aiders to deal with injuries resulting from special hazards; Additional first aid equipment; Precise siting of first aid boxes; Providing a first aid room; Informing the emergency services.
 Does the level of risk vary in different parts of the establishment/building/site?
 Consider the provision of each building or site.
 Where several levels of risks exist, base the provision on the highest level of risk.
-Employees: , 1 How many people are working on site, or in the establishment/building?
+Employees: How many people are working on site, or in the establishment/building?
 Where there are small numbers of employees, the minimum provision is: An appointed person to take charge of first aid arrangements; A suitably stocked first aid box.
 Where there are large numbers of employees, consider providing: First-aiders; Additional first aid equipment; A first aid room.
 Are there any inexperienced staff, or trainees on site?
 Consider: • Additional training for first-aiders.
 Are there any staff with disabilities, or particular health problems?
 Additional first aid equipment; Local siting of first aid equipment.
 The first aid provision should cover any work experience trainees.

-Non-Employees: Under the Regulations, there is no legal duty to provide first aid for non-employees but the HSE strongly recommends that non-employees be considered in the first aid provision.
+Non-Employees: Do members of the public visit your premises?
+Under the Regulations, there is no legal duty to provide first aid for nonemployees but the HSE strongly recommends that non-employees be considered in the first aid provision.
 Where there are small numbers of non- employees, a guide to the minimum provision is: An appointed person to take charge of first aid arrangements; A suitably stocked first aid box.
 Where there are large numbers of non-employees, consider providing: First-aiders; Additional first aid equipment; A first aid room.
-Where non-employees have disabilities or particular health problems, consider: Additional first aid equipment;Precise siting of first aid boxes;Providing a first aid room; Additional training for first-aiders to deal with disabilities or particular health issues, for example the use of an epi-pen for administration.
+Where non-employees have disabilities or particular health problems, consider: Additional first aid equipment; Precise siting of first aid boxes; Providing a first aid room; Additional training for first-aiders to deal with disabilities or particular health issues, for example the use of an epi-pen for administration.
+Accident and III Health Record: What is the record of previous accidents or incidents of ill health?
+What injuries and illnesses have occurred and where did they happen?
 Ensure the first aid provision will cater for the type of injuries and illnesses that might occur.
-Monitor accidents and ill health and review the first aid provision as appropriate. duty to provide first aid for non- employees but the HSE strongly recommends that non-employees be considered in the first aid provision.
-Where there are small numbers of non- employees, a guide to the minimum provision is: • An appointed person to take charge of first aid arrangements; • A suitably stocked first aid box.
-Where there are large numbers of non- employees, consider providing: • First-aiders; • Additional first aid equipment; • A first aid room.
-Where non-employees have disabilities or particular health problems, consider: • Additional first aid equipment; • Precise siting of first aid boxes; • Providing a first aid room; • Additional training for first-aiders to deal with disabilities or particular health issues, for example the use of an epi-pen for administration.
-Ensure the first aid provision will cater for the type of injuries and illnesses that might occur.
-Monitor accidents and ill health and review the first aid provision
+Monitor accidents and ill health and review the first aid provision as appropriate.